brainthinks/reddit-service-backend/README.md

 ## Future Improvements

+* Errors are not currently handled in a way that is safe or useful to the caller
 * API tests
 * Permissions / roles
 * Authentication (API Gateway, OIDC, keycloak)
 * SSL Termination (ability to serve over https)
 * Improved Auditing.
 Right now, only the last modification to a record is saved.
 * Support for socket connections for real-time updates
+* Improve schema validation with something like Validator or ForgJs
+* Add types for record instances
+* incoming records should be sanitized to only have valid properties *